 session.run()call is needed to run all stages of the step, which makes profiling and debugging much easier.

 Collected below are a couple of additional best practices that can improve performance and increase the flexiblity of models.

 Build the model with both NHWC and NCHW

 Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
 On GPU, NCHW is faster.
 But on CPU, NHWC is sometimes faster.

-Building a model to support both date formats keeps the model flexible and capable of operating optimally regardless of platform.
-Most TensorFlow operations used by a CNN support both NHWC and NCHW data format.
+Building a model to support both data formats keeps the model flexible and capable of operating optimally regardless of platform.
+Most TensorFlow operations used by a CNN support both NHWC and NCHW data formats.
 The benchmark script was written to support both NCHW and NHWC.
 NCHW should always be used when training with GPUs.
 NHWC is sometimes faster on CPU.
 A flexible model can be trained on GPUs using NCHW with inference done on CPU using NHWC with the weights obtained from training.